allebb/pirrot/web/README.md

 # Pirrot Web Interface Development Notes

-This web interface uses [Lumen](https://lumen.laravel.com/) as the light-weight, super fast web framework chosen for this project.
+This web interface uses [Lumen](https://lumen.laravel.com/) as the light-weight, superfast web framework chosen for this project.

 ## Enabling the web interface